-We live in Central California between the Toulumne and Merced Rivers, in Tuolumne and Mariposa Counties.
-We say we live "on the Hill" because most of our area is reached only by a marked climb from 1000' elevation along the rivers to 2500' or higher where we choose to make our homes.
+We lived in Central California, between the Tuolumne and Merced River, in Tuolumne and Mariposa Counties.
+We say we lived "on the Hill" because most of our area is reached only with a marked climb from 1000' elevation along the rivers to 2500' or higher where we choose to make our homes.
 We are Poison Oakers because the plant flourishes here.
-We are an agricultural area which grew up during the California Gold Rush on land which had been the home of bands of MiWuk Indians.
+We are an agricultural area which grew up during the California Gold Rush on land that had been home to bands of MiWuk Indians.
 Signs of their residency are everywhere -- if one looks carefully.

-We live in or adjacent to the Stanislaus National Forest.
+We are in or adjacent to the Stanislaus National Forest.
 Yosemite National Park is our back yard.
 San Francisco's Hetch Hetchy Project operates from here.
-Cowboys still drive cattle down the State Highway at least twice annually.
+Cowboys still drive cattle down our main highway at least twice annually.

 We are a proud and diverse community.
-We cry to be remembered.
+We cry out to be remembered.

 Material posted herein is provided for personal use only and may not be used for profit.
 If you are charged for material from these pages, please notify the Southern Tuolumne Co.
 Historical Society.
 Thank you.